 We provide programmes which explore individual passions, strengths, intelligences and feelings, expressing through creative arts such as music and dance, music production, song writing/rapping/poetry, film, acting and later leading to production, media, radio, sports such as BMX, website building and TV interview techniques.
 Gaining knowledge, qualifications and much needed professional work experience, which helps to create an individual industry specific CV.
 Our mentoring scheme and network events gives the ability to network with celebrities and peers.
 We provide training opportunities, work experience, shadowing, work/music professionals mentors, CV, interview techniques, applications, DBS and FREE PEE clothing for construction workers.
-We have part time and full time jobs. with our partners that we can directly refer too.

 Are you a beginner, expert, or somewhere in between?
 Not to worry!
 We offer a variety of high-quality courses designed to prepare you for your next step.
 We offer placement tests to help match you to your skill level.

 Our programmes, workshops and events can run anywhere from 1 to 6 hours hours a day, up to 5 days a week, including weekends.
 Each programme will include 2 members of SOBAG staff and a young SOBAG ambassador.

 We provide all resources and equipment and can provide up to 20 spaces per programme.